PrimeRoxy/FastAuthCore/README.md

 # Authentication API with FastAPI

 This repository contains a FastAPI-based authentication and authorization microservice designed to serve multiple web and mobile applications from a centralized system.
-It provides a scalable solution for user authentication, authorization control, and role-based access management.
+It provides a scalable solution for user authentication, authorization control, and role-based access management.This microservice uses **PostgreSQL** as the primary database for storing user authentication and authorization data

 This microservice ensures that all applications within the ecosystem, whether web or mobile, have seamless access to authentication and authorization functions from a single source.It utilizes a **custom UUID system** that works as an **ObjectID** to establish seamless data connectivity across users in **MongoDB**, ensuring efficient and scalable user data management.
  It offers endpoints for :